-- 1 cup baby spinach, or a handful
+- 1 cup baby spinach (about 1 handful)

-- 1 cup of pasta water (or filtered water)
+- 1 cup of reserved pasta water (or filtered water)

 - Preheat the oven to 425F.

-- Cut the broccoli into florets and place it on a baking sheet lined with parchment paper.
-Add the sliced onion, peeled garlic, olive oil, and salt.
-Toss it together to coat the veggies well.
+- Place the broccoli on a baking sheet lined with parchment paper.
+Add the sliced onion and peeled garlic and drizzle with olive oil and season with salt.
+Toss everything together to coat the veggies well.

-- Bake at 425F until the veggies have softened.
-Mine took about 20 minutes but please keep an eye on them as it will depend on the oven.
+- Bake until the veggies have softened, about 20 minutes.
+Please keep an eye on the veggies, as the timing will depend on the oven.